ada-f/igloo/finetune_igbert/README.md

 ```

 ## :fire: Training
 We train IglooLM and IglooALM on all of pOAS with backbone dihedral angles from Ibex-predicted structures.
-An example input dataset is provided at `assets/igloolm_training_data_sample.parquet`.
+Training of IglooLM and IglooALM uses the same datasets.

 To train IglooLM which introduces the Igloo `cls` token as a special token into the protein language model please run:
 ```